autowarefoundation/autoware-documentation/docs/how-to-guides/eagleye-integration-guide.md

 Eagleye provides a cost-effective alternative to LiDAR and point cloud-based localization by using low-cost GNSS and IMU sensors to provide vehicle position and orientation.

-Autoware users will be able to choose between their existing LiDAR and point cloud-based localization stacks or GNSS/IMU-based Eagleye localizers, depending on their specific needs and operating environment.
+Autoware users will be able to choose between their existing LiDAR and point cloud-based localization stacks or GNSS/IMU-based eagleye localizers, depending on their specific needs and operating environment.

-There are two ways to utilize Eagleye results with the Autoware localization stack.
+There are two ways to utilize eagleye results with the autoware localization stack.

-1. Feed both Twist and Pose from Eagleye into the EKF localizer.
+1. Feed only Twist into the EKF localizer.

 ![eagleye twist integration](images/eagleye-integration-guide/eagleye-twist.png)

-2. Feed both Twist and Pose from Eagleye into the EKF localizer.(twist can also be used with regular gyro_odometry )
+2. Feed both Twist and Pose from eagleye into the EKF localizer.(twist can also be used with regular gyro_odometry )

 ![eagleye pose integration](images/eagleye-integration-guide/eagleye-pose.png)

 ## Behavior when eagleye is executed by autoware

- Eagleye estimates are largely based on the following
+ eagleye estimates are largely based on the following

-- Static Estimation
+### Static Estimation
-Eagleye needs to be stationary for about 3~5 seconds (yaw_rate_offset_stop.estimated_interval in eagleye_config.yaml) after startup.
+eagleye needs to be stationary for about 3~5 seconds (yaw_rate_offset_stop.estimated_interval in eagleye_config.yaml) after startup.
 Static estimation is performed even in environments where GNSS is not received.
 At this point the yaw rate offset is corrected.

-- Movement Estimation
+### Movement Estimation
 Next, it needs to travel in a straight line for about 20~30 seconds (heading.estimated_minimum_interval and velocity_scale_factor.estimated_minimum_interval) and the wheel speed scale factor and azimuth angle are estimated.
 At this point, the estimation of twist is complete and pose will begin to be output.

 ## eagleye setup

 ### gnss ros drivers setting

-Note that speed information besides the NavSatFix is generally required to be obtained.
+In eagleye, it is necessary to obtain velocity information from GNSS, in addition to NavSatFix.

 ex)
  - [ublox_gps](https://github.com/KumarRobotics/ublox/tree/humble-devel/ublox_gps)